Amir-Mansoori/VHDL-Modules/README.md

 # VHDL-Modules
-A repository to store common VHDL modules
+A repository to store common VHDL modules and their implementation on ZedBoard